saya-rbt/TwiPNGAvatar/README.md

 # TwiPNGAvatar
 Python script used to upload transparent PNG avatar if needed.
-Can also upload PNG images without transparency for higher image quality.
+If you want a PNG avatar, just include a transparent pixel and use the script.

 ## How to use
 **IMPORTANT !
 Requires [tweepy](https://github.com/tweepy/tweepy) !**